-ACO-Accountable Care Organisation – now known as integrated care systems
+ACO – Accountable Care Organisation – now known as integrated care system.

 Adult social care – care and support for adults to enable them to manage their lives and live as independently as possible.
 People with long term health conditions, physical or mental disabilities, older people may need adult social care services.
 Adult care is usually accessed through the council.
 It includes assessment of needs, providing service or allocating funds to enable people to buy their own care and support.
 It includes residential care, home care, personal assistants, day services, the provision of aids and adaptations and personal budgets.

 Care home – residential accommodation where individuals live with other people with staff on-site to provide care and support.
 Some care homes also employ registered nurses to provide nursing care.
 Care homes may be privately owned and managed or run by a charity or the local council.
-Regulated by Care Quality Commission (CQC) (see below)
+Regulated by Care Quality Commission.

-CCG – Clinical Commissioning Group – body responsible for commissioning local health services (both in hospital and in the community).
+CCG – Clinical Commissioning Group – NHS body responsible for commissioning local health services (both in hospital and in the community).
 The CCG decides what services need to be provided and allocates funding to meet these needs.
-Portsmouth CCG covers the whole Portsmouth City Council area and has an annual budget of approximately £260million.
+Portsmouth CCG covers the whole Portsmouth City Council area and has an annual budget of approximately £260 million.
 See www.portsmouthccg.nhs.uk .